 Campers are challenged to learn hard skills around making a fire and shelter, as well as finding water in the wilderness.
 They learn knots, ax and knife safety, plant and animal identification and other skills, but also get to play and hopefully fall in love with wild places!

-Trips: Indian Brook has a robust trips program with hiking, canoeing, rock climbing and even some service trips.
-Learning the skills for ‘Leave No Trace’ camping, exploring group dynamics and leadership, and learning to cook and live on the trail is a big part of our program.
+Indian Brook has a robust trips program with hiking, canoeing, rock climbing and even some service trips.
+A big part of our program is learning the skills for ‘Leave No Trace’ camping, exploring group dynamics and leadership, and learning to cook and live on the trail.

-Barns and Gardens: Milking a cow, weeding carrots, caring for new piglets, collecting eggs for breakfast, making butter, and harvesting green beans for dinner on our spectacular organic farm give girls an in-depth understanding of where their food comes from and teaches them to become stewards of the land on which they live.
+Milking animals, weeding carrots, caring for new piglets, collecting eggs for breakfast, making butter, and harvesting green beans for dinner on our spectacular organic farm gives girls an in-depth understanding of where their food comes from and teaches them to become stewards of the land.

-Work Projects: For girls, learning how to handle tools can be a great new skill.
-Campers can be involved in large and small building projects; from bird houses, benches and tables, to new cabins, kybos or decking!
+For girls, learning how to handle tools can be a great new skill.
+Campers can be involved in large and small building projects; from bird houses, benches and tables, to a new tree house.

-Games & Community Building: Campers have many non-competitive sports and traditional camp games we play; from ‘Wild Women in the Woods’ to ‘Spy Night’.
-But raucous fun is balanced with quiet reflection; we also have Silent Meeting and evening activities where girls have a chance to talk about social pressures, personal identities, and learn to respect and celebrate one another and the power of being a girl and using our voices.
+Campers have many non-competitive sports and traditional camp games we play; from ‘Wild Women in the Woods’ to ‘Spy Night’.
+But raucous fun is balanced with quiet reflection; we also have Silent Meeting and evening activities where girls have a chance to talk about social pressures, personal identities, and learn to respect and celebrate one another and the power of identity and using our voices.